 There is an old joke…the origin of which remains unknown but has been ascribed to various musicians such as Jascha Heifitz, Artur Rubenstein, or Jack Benny.
 A young fellow is walking the streets of New York, stops the musician and asks, “How do I get to Carnegie Hall?”
 The famous musician replies, “Practice, practice, practice.”

 And so it goes with the craft of acting.
 I have been taught by some great acting coaches, but a better teacher has been practical experience in community theater and in front of a camera.
 Practicing the craft has been valuable for me and has given the experience I needed for larger projects.
 But there is something more.

 A typical resumé includes the actor’s training and credits, however, leaves out something that I consider very important in an actor’s repertoire…something that talent agents should know when considering a person for representation or casting directors should know about the person auditioning in front of them.
 That something is life experience.

 In the late 1960s and through the 70s, I worked for a major airline as a crew member.
 This gave me the opportunity to travel all over the world and experience different cultures.
 I have had breakfast in the Eiffel Tower in Paris and have climbed the Great Wall of China.
-I have enjoyed the hospitality of people from Europe and indigenous peoples in remote areas of South America.
+I have enjoyed the hospitality of people in Europe and indigenous peoples in remote areas of South America.

 For several years I was News Director for a radio station and hosted a regional television program.
 For my work as a broadcaster and local volunteer, I was honored with a proclamation by the city council in my hometown.

 There are many more experiences, such as performing at the Hollywood Bowl four years before The Beatles, or flying in a glider and experimental aircraft.

 OK…I’ve bragged enough, but I think you get the idea.
 Should I ever be asked the question by a Casting Director, “Tell me about yourself”, you can bet I have enough to bend their ears for some time.